TRY OUR FREE APP

 In your most private thoughts and dreams, protected from criticism and the expectations of others, what do you see yourself achieving?
 There's no judgment here.

-Do you see yourself stepping onto a podium, accepting a multi-million dollar book deal to the sound of applause?
+Do you see yourself stepping onto a podium, accepting a multi-million dollar contract to the sound of applause?
 Are you clutching a printed copy of your published novel for the first time?
 Or maybe you see a way through the fog of poor mental health — into a routine where writing is your joyful outlet?

 Here are a few examples of writing goals to give you some inspiration.